 ‘Other fee and commission income (expenses)’ shall include the fee and commission income (expenses) generated by (charged to) the institution that cannot be allocated to any of the other listed items.

-Assets involved in the services provided (22.2)
+Amount of assets involved in the services provided (22.2)

-Business related to asset management, custody functions, and other services provided by the institution shall be reported using the following definitions:
+Amount of assets involved in the services related to asset management, custody functions, and other services provided by the institution shall be reported at the reporting reference date (except for payment services that are reported on cumulative basis since the beginning of the financial year).
+It shall include the amount of assets in relation to which the institution is a service provider, measured at fair value.
+Other measurement bases including nominal value may be used where the fair value is not available.
+Where the institution provides services to entities such as collective investment undertakings or pension funds, the assets concerned may be reported at the same value reported in the undertakings’ public financial statements.
+Reported amounts shall include accrued interest, where applicable.
+The amount of assets involved in the services shall be reported using the following definitions:

 ‘Asset management’ shall refer to assets belonging directly to the customers, for which the institution is providing management.
-‘Asset management’ shall be reported by type of customer: collective investment undertakings, pension funds, customer portfolios managed on a discretionary basis, and other investment vehicles;
+‘Asset management’ referred to collective investment, pension funds, customer portfolios managed on a discretionary basis, and other investment vehicules.
+Collective investment undertakings shall be also reported separately;

 ‘Custody assets’ shall refer to the services of safekeeping and administration of financial instruments for the account of clients provided by the institution and services related to custodianship such as cash and collateral management.
-‘Custody assets’ shall be reported by type of customers for which the institution is holding the assets distinguishing between collective investment undertakings and others.
-The item ‘of which: entrusted to other entities’ shall refer to the amount of assets included in custody assets for which the institution has given the effective custody to other entities;
+‘Custody assets’ referred to collective investment undertakings shall be also reported separately.;

 ‘Central administrative services for collective investment’ shall refer to the administrative services provided by the institution to collective investment undertakings.
 It shall include, among others, the services of transfer agent, of compiling accounting documents, of preparing the prospectus, financial reports and all other documents intended for investors, of carrying out the correspondence by distributing financial reports and all other documents intended for investors, of carrying out issues and redemptions and keeping the register of investors, as well as of calculating the net asset value;